BlueStar-Qatar/ModbusScanner/README.md

 It allows users to configure communication parameters such as serial port, baud rate, parity, stop bits, and more.
 Users can view the progress of the scan and stop it anytime.
 The results can be viewed in the GUI or saved for later reference.

+### Background

+I couldn't find a simple portable tool to check whether all devices in the loop are communicating or not, so I created this application.

 **Built with GPT-4o** This application was generated with the help of GPT-4o.
 95% of this application is written by GPT-4o and the whole application was completed in a matter of minutes.
+This is basically a wrapper for pymodbus package.

+Tested in a live environment with 3 slave devices.

 ![Modbus Scanner GUI](screenshot.png)